Teleinfrastructure-Research-Lab/gazebo-sionna-pipeline/docs/getting_started.md

 Environment setup is currently manual.
 The repository expects a Python interpreter with Sionna RT and Mitsuba already installed.
-Prefer `SIONNA_PYTHON` for that interpreter; `COLLABPAPER_PYTHON` remains available as a backward-compatible alias for older wrapper flows.
+Prefer `SIONNA_PYTHON` for that interpreter.
 A fully reproducible `environment.yml` or `requirements.txt` is not yet provided.

 ## Tested Environment